ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

         - blob events
         - queue storage events
         - event hub events
+    - plans
         - you can add the function to an app service plan
         - or you can use a consumption-based plan
         - premium plan: pre-warmed instances and autoscaling compute
+    - you can enable Application Insights on the function app

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes